How to find a gardener who’s perfect for your garden

 Gardeners can sometimes very roughly divide into ‘hedges/lawns’ and ‘plants’ (possibly otherwise known as ‘equipment’ or ‘flowers’).

 And, on the other hand, I have met several professional gardeners who are brilliantly creative and knowledgeable with plants, but who ‘don’t do lawns’.

-So you may have to decide whether to get a good horticulturalist and mow the lawn yourself, or the other way round.
+So you may have to find a gardener who is a good horticulturalist and mow the lawn yourself.
+Or the other way round.